CS2401-Fall2020/Week-8/README.md

 You will be completing two classes, one will contain the particular score nodes (`ScoreLLNode`) as well as a wrapper class (`ScoreLL`) that will contain the pointer to the most recently modified node.
 `StringLL` will also contain the main print method which will call the recursive print nodes that we generated earlier.

+**Do not change the method signatures, do not add methods other than the needed constructors.**

 ## `ScoreLL`
 This class will contain a single public `ScoreLLNode` object called `current`.
 It will only have a default contructor, but this constructor does not need to do anything.